-Customer work is a big part of her job.
-In addition to independent work, her projects often involve a lot of workshops and meetings with various clients, and she notes that this part of her work is often very rewarding: “It is very interesting to hear a client’s experiences and perspectives and engage with them.
-The best part of the workshops has been when you’ve gotten the participants to have a real conversation with each other that has produced valuable and concrete results.”
+In addition to independent work, her projects often involve a lot of workshops and meetings with various clients.
+Emma feels that customer work is often very rewarding: “It’s really interesting to hear clients’ experiences and to be able to engage with them.
+The best part of workshops has been when you’ve gotten the participants to have a real conversation with each other and that the conversation has actually led to concrete results.”

 Emma thinks, that this sense of meaning is one of the biggest motivators at NHG.
 For Emma, being able to make a difference through her work in issues that are important for us all is a big motivator.
 Lovely colleagues, on the other hand, bring joy to her everyday life and help her to cope.
 Additionally, the flexibility of her work helps her to combine work and family.

 Emma adds, that it’s great to work with colleagues who possess such a deep knowledge of the field: “We have a tremendous amount of knowledge within the company, and I find that I always learn a lot from each colleague and project.
 It’s also a relief to know that you can always find help regardless of the subject, whether you are a more experienced professional or at the beginning of your career.”